guicassolato/tothom/README.md

 | `tothom.runInTerminalLabel` | Label of the _Run in terminal_ button                        | Default: `▶️`                      |

 ## Limitations

-**One terminal per markdown file**<br/>
-Each preview panel gets its own dedicated terminal window.
-Terminal windows cannot be shared across preview panels, neither one preview panel can have multiple associated terminal windows.

 **Markdown syntax for code blocks only**<br/>
 Code block execution only works with markdown code block syntax (delimited by ```).